kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 ## Next up

-We have created only one widget, but in the next post I will show you how to create another widget to show you how I make only one Elm app support an unlimited amount of widgets.
+We have created only one widget, but in the next post I will show you how to support an unlimited amount of widgets.

 Most of the groundwork is done, so we can hit the ground running in the next post.